 Contributed by Mayuri from To Some Place New

-The Plaza de España, a decorative pavilion built in 1929 for the Ibero-American Exposition has elaborate tile work, and is one of the most picturesque, romantic places in Spain.
+The Plaza de España, a decorative plaza and pavilions built in 1928 for the 1929 Ibero-American Exposition has elaborate tile work, and is one of the most picturesque, romantic places in Spain.

 Contributed by Justine from Latitude 41